Foxxy-HCMUS/vietjet-crawler/README.md

 # Vietjet Crawler using Python Selenium

-This is a Python script for crawling flight information from the Vietjet website using the Selenium library.
+This is a Jupyter notebook for crawling flight information from the Vietjet website using the Selenium library.
 The script automates the process of extracting flight details such as departure time, arrival time, and ticket prices.

 ## Prerequisites